eugenioamato/firebase_crud_example/README.md

 ## Initialize Firestore

-In the mobile version, the code is launched in the first `initState` of the first view, through the `cloud_firestore: 1.0.0` plugin
+In the mobile version, the code is launched in the first `initState` of the first view, through the `cloud_firestore` plugin
 ```
 await initializeApp();
 fsi= FirebaseFirestore.instance;
 ```

-In the web version, the Initialization is made inside the file `index.html` , and the instance is retrieved through `firebase/firestore.dart`, in the plugin `firebase: 9.0`
+In the web version, the Initialization is made inside the file `index.html` , and the instance is retrieved through `firebase/firestore.dart`, in the plugin `firebase`
 ```
 fsi = firestore();
 ```